Knowledge is a Region in Weight Space for Fine-tuned Language Models: Loss in the Region between Models

-\paragraph{Interpolation In General.} We interpolate five fine-tuned models on MNLI with five models fine-tuned on SST2, both from the General family, resulting in 25 pairs and evaluating on all General datasets as targets.
-Fig.~\ref{fig:interpolation_per_fine-tuning} shows improved performance in this extended group and better performance in the interpolated models than in the fine-tuned ones.
+\paragraph{Interpolation In General.} We interpolate 5 models finetuned on MNLI with 5 models finetuned on SST2, both from the General family, resulting in 25 pairs and evaluate on all General datasets as targets.
+Fig.~\ref{fig:interpolation_per_finetuning} shows improved performance in this extended group and better performance in the interpolated models than in the finetuned ones.